Installing Galera Manager

 Domains & Certificates

 You’ll next need to provide either an IP address or a domain name for Galera Manager, the address on which you are running the Installer.
-This is the server where you’ll be accessing Galera Manager.
+This is the server where you will be accessing Galera Manager.
 Here are the related questions you will be presented:

 By what domain name or IP address this service will be reached?